andrew/ultimate-awesome/README.md

 - [awesome-containerized-security](https://github.com/koslib/awesome-containerized-security) - A collection of tools to improve your containerized apps security posture.
 - [awesome-android](https://github.com/Mike-bel/awesome-android) - A better way to collect the awesome repositories on GitHub for android developers.
 - [awesome-decentralized-database](https://github.com/recallnet/awesome-decentralized-database) - A curated list of awesome decentralized databases and related resources.
+- [awesome-splunk](https://github.com/sduff/awesome-splunk) -   A collection of awesome resources for Splunk.
 - [turkish-nlp-resources](https://github.com/agmmnn/turkish-nlp-resources) - 🔡 List of Tools, Libraries, Models, Datasets and other resources for Turkish NLP.
 - [awesome-browser-security](https://github.com/cezary-sec/awesome-browser-security) - A curated list of awesome browser security learning material. .
 - [awesome-network-programmability](https://github.com/cisco-ie/awesome-network-programmability) - A curated list of awesome networking programmability and automation resources :tada:.